 The music can be on the loud side, so stay for a drink, take in the spectacular view and move on to one of Ho Chi Minh City’s fine eating establishments, like La Villa French Restaurant in District 2.

-For a chilled, laid back ambience in chic surroundings, the Purple Jade bar at the is open from 6pm – 2am.
-With an extensive cocktail and wine list, this cosy bar is the perfect meeting place to enjoy an aperitif or a late night drink.
+For a chilled, laid back ambiance in chic surroundings, the Purple Jade bar at the is open from 6pm – 2am.
+With an extensive cocktail and wine list, this cosy bar is the perfect meeting place to enjoy an aperitif or a late-night drink.
 Lovers of a Cosmopolitan cocktail, should try Purple Jade’s version as it’s reputed to be the best in Ho Chi Minh City.

 The Ben Thanh Markets, located in District 1 are the best known in Saigon.

 Housed in a building built by the French in 1912 covering 11,000 square metres, these markets are labeled in tourist brochures as a must-see for any visitor.
 Chef and cooking expert Luke Nguyen describes them as “Saigon’s most colourful and vibrant market with everything you need from fabric and cooking gear to souvenirs, dry goods and fake Gucci bags.”
 I wasn’t in the market for a fake Gucci bag and I found these markets exhausting.
 Bargains could be found if you’re prepared to hustle and then hustle some more.
 Many vendors are firm and prices start high.
 I passed a few foreign tourists participating in the haggling experience.

 For an authentic Chinese atmosphere in Vietnam try the Binh Tay Market in Cho Lon, District 5 – Ho Chi Minh City’s Chinatown.
 This is where the locals go to shop.